The long-awaited OCIO feature is here, now we gotta find how it works.

 combinaison of 0-1 clamping + ACES ODT : If you are picking a pure value of

-RGB(1,1,1) considered encoded as Output - sRGB
+RGB(1,1,1) considered encoded as Output - sRGB, you would usually get back

 a scene-referred value of RGB(16.2,16.2,16.2).
 But the color-picker is